112343lyfe/112343lyfe/README.md

-- 👋 Hi, I’m @112343lyfe
+- 👋 Hi, I’m Rob
-- I'm old, but I'm just started learning this stuff.
+- I'm old and started learning this stuff.
 - ...